A Roadmap For Developers

 Besides the core skills I talked about so far, you need two skills to stand apart from the technology crowd.
 These two skills cut through all the layers.

-The first one is structured thinking.
+The first one is How to think structurally.
 Take, for example, you have deployed an application to production, and it is not working.
-Most developers follow a “trial and error” method to identify and solve the issue.
-Can you instead think in a structured manner to debug the problem and apply a similar “structured thinking” to solve the problem?
-You can use “structured thinking” for almost all the decisions you face in your life.
+Most developers follow a "trial and error" method to identify and solve the issue.
+Can you instead think in a structured manner to debug the problem and apply a similar "structured thinking" to solve the problem?
+You can use "structured thinking" for almost all the decisions you face in your life.

 I teach structured thinking in the Gravitas WINS course.
 If you are interested, check out the course.